clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 Each Dataframe created was exploited to create a visualization of the monthly count of actions performed by the user, per type of action (see next section).
 Some of the Dataframes have also been individually exploited to create more detailed visualizations, for example the monthly count of exchanged messages in privates conversations, per interlocutor (also see next section).

-Be careful to choose `65001: Unicode (UTF-8)` as "File origin" when opening the file with Excel, or the text will be displayed with encoding errors.
+Be careful to choose `65001: Unicode (UTF-8)` as "File origin" when opening the CSV files with Excel, or the text will be displayed with encoding errors.
 To do so, follow these steps:

 1. Open a clean data sheet in Excel.